 The pictures show a tube that I opened today and used.
 You can see how squished the tube is and it was still full of glue (or half full as I have used it many many times).
 That tube has been sitting in a jar on my desk.
 I needed some this morning so I thought to myself " This is a true test".
 I decided now that I have been doing this for the past 8 months or so and it has worked, I now am sharing it with you all.

 My husband taught me a little trick tonight.
 If you are using super glue, before replacing the cap, gently squeeze the tube on the sides and the glue will be "sucked" back down into the tube.
 Keeps the glue from drying in the applicator, or worse, to the cap!

 By Kelli from Sentani, Indonesia

 After opening a bottle or tube of "Super Glue", put it in the refrigerator.
 It will never dry out!
 I've had a bottle in the door of my frig for 10 years or more and it's still like new.
-One of the maintenance men in the factory where I worked told me this.

 I keep a glue stick in my desk drawer for sealing envelopes that have lost their stickiness, stamps that have been taken off something I decided not to send, etc. They are so cheap I can keep one everywhere I might need one.
 By Linda

 Use a small piece of aluminum foil to cover the tip opening and screw back the cap of the glue.